gered/Llanfair/README.md

 ```

 Which will spit out an "uber JAR" under `build/libs` under the naming convention `llanfair-[VERSION]-all.jar`.
 This
-JAR will of course work on any OS.
+JAR will of course work on any OS and includes all required dependencies inside it.

 To build a redistributable Mac app bundle (.app):